holycrap872/ucls-ms-intro-to-cs/CourseMaterials/03_functions/01_scratch_variables_2/lesson_plan.md

     - What is similar?
     - What is different?
     - You'll be well prepared!
-- Can before we get started, can some create a program that:
+- Before we get started, can someone create a program that:
     - Asks the user for two numbers and multiples them
-    - Doesn't require any help from my other the class
+    - Doesn't require any help from any other student in class
 - Finish worksheet

 #### Homework